Tenurian/SEC504-Notes/CTF Cheat Sheet.md

   - `where name=nssm.exe`
 - `list brief` short list
 - `list full` used to view more detailed info about what's being searched
+- `/node:"SERVER_NAME"` allows for connection to remote server
+- `/user:"somedomain\someuser"` lets you make the wmic request with this user account

 Useful examples:
 - `wmic process where name="FlashUpdate.exe" list full`